 - Promote the value of clinical audit across all work streams, not just those involved with COP5

 Our view remains that it is insufficient to rely on individual clinicians alone to ensure there are no missing records, incomplete records or inaccurate data entry and thus possible under-reporting.’’

-For the 2017/18 report we report the names of the 8 hospitals whose records were more than 10% fewer than they should have been according to HES, excluding hospitals where there are 10 or fewer patients apparently missing:
+For this report we name the 8 hospitals whose records were more than 10% fewer than they should have been according to HES, excluding hospitals where there are 10 or fewer patients apparently missing:

 - BMI THE ALEXANDRA HOSPITAL, MANCHESTER